linkerd/linkerd2/README.md

 [Rust][rust] that boasts the performance of C without the heartbleed.

 Conduit is **alpha**.
-It is capable of proxying all TCP traffic, including websockets, and reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.
+It is capable of proxying all TCP traffic, including websockets and HTTP tunneling, and reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.
-It currently does not work with HTTP tunneling -- see the `--skip-outbound-ports` flag for how to exclude that traffic.

 ## Get involved